MicrosoftDocs/biztalk-docs/biztalk/includes/files-need-updated.md

 ---

 These samples need updated to the current version.
 Interested in updating them?
-If yes, then add your updated sample to our public GitHub repo at [https://github.com/Microsoft/Integration](https://github.com/Microsoft/Integration).
+If yes, then add your updated samples to our public GitHub repo at [https://github.com/Microsoft/Integration](https://github.com/Microsoft/Integration).